Developer's Daily Perl Education

-Accessing shell environment variables through associative arrays
+Perl: How to access shell environment variables through Perl associative arrays

 One of the great features of the Perl language is it's support of associative arrays.
 Unlike normal arrays, whose subscripts can only be integers, the subscripts of associative arrays are text strings.
 This may not sound like much yet, but with associative arrays (or hashes as they're now called) we can create fairly complex data structures with Perl.

-Perl programs use a special associative array name "%ENV" to store the shell environment variables they inherit when they begin running.
+Perl programs use a special associative array name %ENV to store the shell environment variables they inherit when they begin running.
 This article explores the proper way to access your shell variables from within a Perl program using the %ENV associative arrays.

-A simple "Hello" program
+Accessing shell environment variables in Perl - A simple "Hello" program

 It has become stylish when introducing a language to a new audience to begin with a "Hello, world" program.
 Our approach to this normal introduction will be a bit more personal: